jakeozane/Harry_Potter_Analysis/README.md

 Detects character first names using numpy and graphs data with matplot

-Todo: Refactor, simplify and comment to improve readability
+Todo: Refactor, comment to improve readability (Also need to figure out how this works again)